netxms/netxms-doc/admin/installation.rst

    * - Description
      - Old example
      - New example
-   * - String concatination change from '.' to '..'
+   * - String concatenation changes from '.' to '..'
      - variable = "Text first part " . "text second part";
      - variable = "Text first part " .. "text second part";
    * - Dereference changed form '->' to '.'
      - equals = $node->getInterface($5) == variable->interfaceAttribute;
      - equals = $node.getInterface($5) == variable.interfaceAttribute;
-   * - Use '[]' to initialize array instead of '%()'
+   * - Use '[]' to initialize an array instead of '%()'
      - a = %(1,2,3);
      - a = [1,2,3];
    * - Use safe dereference '?.' instead of '@'
      - customAttributeValue = test@$node;
      - customAttributeValue = $node?.test;
-   * - Use 'import' keyword instead of 'use' for librarrie import
+   * - Use 'import' keyword instead of 'use' for library import
      - use ToolBox;
      - import ToolBox;
    * - Use 'function' keyword instead of 'sub' for function definition